ilujade/Le_Basculement/README-en.md

 Belly tight, I saw the tanks start and all the troops pull towards the Resistance.
 Some were shot, but the lucky ones managed to return to the cave and close the front door.
 I felt angry Ben seeing the low enemy losses.
 \- General, how long will the ram gun be able to fire? he asked, impatient and upset.
 \- Hum hum ...
 In about thirty minutes, Supreme Leader.
 It's only a matter of time.
 \- Thirty minutes ?!
 By then, the Resistance will have found a solution to escape!
 Ben shouted, turning around.
 General!
 Send troops into the mountains to take them back if they ever try to flee without our knowledge!
 \- But, Supreme Leader, there is no other way out.
 This base is old and we could get the plans.
 There is no other way out.
 \- Do what I tell you!
 Ben shouted, strangling the general from a distance.
 And also send hunting patrols!
 \- A...
 At... your orders, said the general with great difficulty.

 Ben released him and the general hastened to give the required orders.
 I, for my part, had forced myself not to react.
 It was difficult, and I even had to walk away from the windows towards the middle of the ship so as not to see all that.
-I could not tilt Ben's situation or intentions so quickly.
+I couldn't tilt Ben's situation or intentions so quickly.
 I had to be patient.
 Suddenly, an idea crossed my mind and allowed me to regain hope for the life of the Resistants, while remaining faithful to my alliance with Ben.
 \- Ben, I said, turning to him, I think there is a more radical solution that would be extremely beneficial to you.
 He turned to me, his eyes dark and deep.
 Without taking my eyes off him, I felt that his men dreaded the worst for me.
 But instead of catching my throat and pushing me violently towards him, he came to me.
 Without paying attention to the others who, I think, were surprised at the Supreme Leader's reaction to me, I stared at Ben as he stared into my eyes.
 \- Rey, never call me that way in front of my men! he said dryly to me when he arrived in front of me.